bjoydeep/multicluster-notebooks/webapp/README.md

 1. fork this repo
 1. Update the makefile - it points to `quay.io/bjoydeep/`.
 Point it to your repo.
 1. run `make publish`

+## To destroy
+To destroy the artifacts created in the Openshift Cluster just delete the `analytics` namespace.